-If the state intervenes, private plaintiff in a successful New Hampshire False Claims Act case may recover between 15 and 25 percent of amounts recovered.
+•Whistleblower awards - If the state intervenes, a whistleblower in a successful New Hampshire False Claims Act case may recover between 15 and 25 percent of amounts recovered.
 If the state does not intervene and the whistleblower successfully prosecutes the case on his own, he will receive between 25 and 30 percent of the proceeds of the settlement.
-The court may reduce the value of the award if the plaintiff planned or initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+The court may reduce the value of the award if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.

 As amended by 2011 Laws, chapter 186, section 2.

 167:61-b False Claims Against the Department; Definitions.

 I. Any person shall be liable to the state for a civil penalty of not less than $5,000 and not more than $10,000, plus 3 times the amount of damages that the state sustains because of the act of that person, who:

 (a) Knowingly presents, or causes to be presented, to an officer or employee of the department, a false or fraudulent claim for payment or approval.

 (b) Knowingly makes, uses, or causes to be made or used, a false record or statement to get a false or fraudulent claim paid or approved by the department.

 (c) Conspires to defraud the department by getting a false or fraudulent claim allowed or paid.

 (d) Has possession, custody, or control of property or money used, or to be used, by the department and, intending to defraud the department or willfully to conceal the property, delivers, or causes to be delivered, less property than the amount for which the person receives a certificate or receipt.